runxel/illustrator-scripts/README.md

   `C:\Program Files\Adobe\Adobe Illustrator [VERSION]\Presets\[LANGUAGE]\Scripts`
   In Illustrator, use the `File > Scripts > MultiExporter` option to bring up the dialogue box.

+  To get easier access to the scripts install the [plugin by majman](https://github.com/majman/adobe-scripts-panel) which retrofits a panel, like known from the other Adobe apps.